azsk/AzTS-docs/MMA Removal Utility/SingleTenantSetupInstallation.md

 1. Discovers VMs, VMSS and Azure Arc Servers and there Extensions to identify the services from which MMA Agent will be removed for which setup requires ***Reader*** access on the scope being configured.
 2. Removes MMA Extensions from the eligible VMs, VMSS and Azure Arc Servers for which setup requires ***Virtual Machine Contributor*** and ***Azure Arc ScVmm VM Contributor*** access on the scopes being configured.
 Scopes Configured can be a Tenant/ManagementGroup(s)/Subscription(s) or both ManagementGroup(s) and Subscription(s).

-For executing the above phases, setup requires a [User-Assigned Managed Identity (MI)](https: //docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (identity part of the setup) which has 'Reader and Virtual Machine Contributor' access on target scopes configured.
+For executing the above phases, setup requires a [User-Assigned Managed Identity (MI)](https: //docs.microsoft.com/en-us/azure/active-directory/managed-identities-azure-resources/overview) (identity part of the setup) which has 'Reader', Virtual Machine Contributor' and 'Azure Arc ScVmm VM Contributor' access on target scopes configured.

 > _Note:_
 > 1. _For creation of remediation user-assigned MI and the setup (preferably in separate new RGs), user running this script should have **Owner** access on the subscription in which MI is being created.
 If the setup is being done in an existing RG, user should have **Owner** access on the RG._